robric/k8s-svc-and-lb-testing/README.md

 The pod logic is as follow:
 - 3 pods for IPSEC control plane (actually daemonset running on each server)
-- 6 pods for the SCTP servers so we can (2 per servers for testing ExternalTrafficPolicy: Local)
+- 6 pods for the SCTP servers so we can test local LB (2 per servers for testing ExternalTrafficPolicy: Local)

 The external VM (vm-ext) is a remote client for SCTP over IPSEC.